 Eagleton Faculty, Staff and Visiting Associates

 Matto served as the lead editor on the American Political Science Association’s publications Teaching Civic Engagement Across the Disciplines (2017) and Teaching Civic Engagement Globally (2021) and edits the text’s companion website, a resource for educators who want to include political learning techniques in their curriculum.
-She is the author of the book, Citizen Now: Engaging in Politics and Democracy (Manchester University Press, 2017) and currently is working on the manuscript Keeping the Republic: Thinking, Talking, and Acting Like a Democratic Citizen (under contract with Rutgers University Press).
+She is the author of the book, Citizen Now: Engaging in Politics and Democracy (Manchester University Press, 2017) and the forthcoming To Keep the Republic: Thinking, Talking, and Acting Like a Democratic Citizen (Rutgers University Press).

 In 2016, Matto was awarded the Craig L. Brians Award for Excellence in Undergraduate Research & Mentorship by the American Political Science Association, given to faculty members who demonstrate commitment to and excellence in encouraging and developing scholarship among undergraduate students, and in mentoring undergraduate students in preparation for graduate school or public affairs related careers.
 She also was named the American Political Science Association’s Member of the Month in May, 2017.

 Prior to her work at Eagleton, Matto taught a variety of courses at Princeton University, Temple University, and George Washington University.

 Her curriculum vitae can be found here.